 (5) Reconsideration.
 An applicant for vocational technical educator licensure may request that the Commissioner reconsider the Department's decision not to issue a license.
 The applicant shall submit a written request for reconsideration to the Commissioner within 30 days of the date that the applicant received notice that his or her application for licensure was denied.
 The decision of the Commissioner shall be final.

-(6) Revocation, Suspension, Limitation, and Denial of Licenses
+(6) License Actions.

 (a) Grounds for License Action.

-The Commissioner may suspend or limit, either indefinitely or for a fixed period of time, or revoke a license if after investigation any of the following is determined:
+The Commissioner may impose discipline including, but not limited to, issuing a reprimand, suspending or limiting, either indefinitely or for a fixed period of time, or revoking a license if, after investigation, any of the following is determined:

 The license was obtained through fraud or misrepresentation of a material fact;